somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 date:   2018-11-20 21:51:16 +0100
 categories: yubikey macos ssh
 ---
+Tired of getting the `Could not add card "/usr/local/lib/libykcs11.dylib": agent refused operation` error when trying to use your yubikey with SSH?

 My Yubikey became increasingly useful over the past months.
 I mainly use it for 2 factor authentication using U2F for Facebook, Gitbhub and Archlinux laptop.
 I also use it to authenticate to my mac.

-I use it as well to store my ssh keys (see: [SSH-PIV]  and [SSH-PIV-CERT]).
+I also use it to store my ssh keys (see: [SSH-PIV]  and [SSH-PIV-CERT]).
 I used a mix of both guides to have ssh certificates but use the slot a (with a pin rather than a touch).
 I created the keys and certificate in slot A using the GUI rather than the command line.

 Make sure to generate RSA2048, ECC doesn't work with ssh.
 {: .notice--danger}